Roppongi Hills Mori Tower: 2004 fatality

 While on a tour of Mori Tower on the morning of 26 March 2004, six-year-old Ryo Mizokawa was killed in a revolving door at the building's second-floor main entrance.
 Mizokawa's head was crushed between the door rotating from his left and the outer frame; he died two hours after reaching the hospital.
 The door's motion safety sensor was originally set to detect anything standing 80 cm tall.
-This setting was changed to 135 cm, however, after the door began stopping unnecessarily when detecting a newly installed, nearby safety barrier.
+This setting was changed to 135 cm, however, after the door began stopping unnecessarily when detecting a newly installed safety barrier nearby.
 After the incident, it was revealed that 32 people had previously sustained injuries caused by revolving doors at Roppongi Hills since the complex opened less than a year earlier.
 In September of the same year, in an out-of-court settlement, the Mizokawa family received a compensation payment of approximately 70 million yen from the building's operator, Mori Building Company.
 This sum was approximately equivalent to the cost of two doors of the type that caused the fatality.

 In March 2005, prosecutors indicted three people on charges of professional negligence resulting in death: senior Mori Building Co. executives Yuzo Tada and Yukihiro Koyama and an executive from the revolving door's manufacturer, Sanwa Tajima Corporation, Hisanobu Kubo.
 Prosecutors argued that the Mori Building officials did not implement safety measures proposed after previous incidents because they would detract from the tower's entrance appearance.
 All three pleaded guilty to the charges, and in September they received three-year suspended prison sentences of 10 months, 10 months and 14 months, respectively.